CCDirectLink/item-api/README.md

   "type": "ADD_ARRAY_ELEMENT",
   "content":
   {
-    "order": "this is a number that is used to sort your item in item lists", "customItem": "a label used by item-api to find your custom item, regardless of when the item gets added to the database", "name": {
+    "order": "This is a number that is used to sort your item in item lists", "customItem": "A string label used by item-api to find your custom item, regardless of when the item gets added to the database", "name": {
       "en_US": "Here's the English translation of your item's name", "langUid": 0